atul04/Sudoku/README.md

 # Sudoku
-Sudoku GUI with solver
+Sudoku GUI with solver.

-Run mainClass.java ----- to run the GUI model
+Run mainClass.java ----->to run the GUI model